madchap/misc/README.md

 The headset will even autoconnect when powered on (provided no other paired devices are there before, but that's a known behavior).

+The sound becomes so choppy though, it is not really usable.
+Some talk about radio interferences, I don't know.
+Only with Linux then.

 ![alt-text][zik3]
 [zik3]: https://raw.githubusercontent.com/madchap/misc/master/images/zik3.png